-While Munchausen by proxy is likely the name that’s most recognizable, the name for the disorder in the current version of the DSM (the DSM-5) is factitious disorder imposed on another .
+While Munchausen by proxy is likely the name that’s most recognizable, the name for the disorder in the current version of the Diagnostic and Statistical Manual of Mental Disorders (the DSM-5) is factitious disorder imposed on another.
 I’ll use the acronym FDIA for the rest of the post since it’s so much shorter.

 So, who is Munchausen and what is their disorder?
-Baron Munchausen is a fictional character from the 18th century German novel Baron Munchausen’s Narrative of his Marvellous Travels and Campaigns in Russia.
+Baron Munchausen is a fictional character from the 18th-century German novel Baron Munchausen’s Narrative of his Marvellous Travels and Campaigns in Russia.
 Baron Munchausen told wildly exaggerated tales of things that had happened to him.
-In 1951, Munchausen’s Syndrome was coined by Dr. Richard Asher to describe patients who presented with fabricated accounts and symptoms of illness.
+In 1951, Dr. Richard Asher coined the term Munchausen’s Syndrome to describe patients who presented with fabricated accounts and symptoms of illness.

-Munchausen by proxy/FDIA refers to an individual who feigns illness in another person (most often a child) that they are caring for.
+Munchausen by proxy/FDIA involves an individual feigning illness in another person (most often a child) that they are caring for.
 Elderly parents of adult children may also be targets of FDIA.
-This is not done in a way that would provide any clear tangible benefit (e.g. monetary reward), but instead the main purpose appears to be garnering attention and sympathy.
+This is not done in a way that would provide any clear tangible benefit (e.g. monetary reward); rather, the main purpose appears to be garnering attention and sympathy.

 This feigning of illness can include lying, contaminating samples for lab tests, and actively causing harm through measures like poisoning, suffocation, and starvation.
-The measures taken by the person with FDIA can be lethal, and the mortality rate among victims may be as high as 10%.
+The measures that the person with FDIA takes can be lethal, and the mortality rate among victims may be as high as 10%.

 The University of Michigan identifies a number of characteristics typical of someone with FDIA: